MikailaAkeredolu/c16-midterm/README.md

 - Part 5

-  > Print the total number of customers in the bank!
+  > Print the total number of customers in the bank's list of customers!

     - Sample Expected output
       ```